 Input signal, specified as a double-precision real- or complex-valued

 x must have at least four samples.

 Analytic wavelet used to compute the CWT, specified as

 'bump'.
 These character

-vectors specify the analytic Morse, Morlet, and bump wavelet, respectively.
+vectors specify the analytic Morse, Morlet (Gabor), and bump wavelet,

-The default Morse wavelet uses a symmetry parameter, , that is equal to 3 and has a time-bandwidth product that of 60.
+The default Morse wavelet has symmetry parameter () equal to 3 and time-bandwidth product equal to 60.

 fs— Sampling frequency